-Figure 10.
-Box-Wing Shape Model

-B. Angles and Light Curve Observations

-With the addition of light curve observations, it should be possible to estimate the attitude state.
+Angles and Light Curve Observations With the addition of light curve observations, it should be possible to estimate the attitude state.
 It is desired to perform an analysis that determines when it is appropriate to bring in light curve data for estimation of additional object parameters.
-First, an object with a "box-wing" shape typical of GEO spacecraft is simulated with a fast spin (or "tumble").
+An object with a "box-wing" shape typical of GEO spacecraft is simulated with a spin.
 This model is shown in Figure 10.
-It is assumed that $m{\rm app}$ has zero-mean Gaussian noise with $\sigma = 0.1$ added.
-Attitude, angular rate, and orbit are estimated.
-It is seen that in this case, the singular values of the information matrix have contributions from both the attitude and orbit states.
-However, the singular values each are composed of contributions from primarily the orbit state or primarily the attitude state.
-This can be determined by looking at the right-hand side vectors of the singular value decomposition and by comparison to the singular values of the information matrix for orbitonly estimation.
-This phenomenon can be explained by the relatively small impact that the attitude estimation filter to converge, significant a priori information is required, which is implemented through upper bounds on the initial covariance matrix.
-These have been found to be approximately 15 degrees in the rotation states and 25 degrees per hour in the angular rate state.
-If the initial covariance is too large, the filter typically
+It is assumed that m{app} has zero-mean Gaussian noise with $\sigma = 0.1$ added.
+Attitude,